JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 } libnative_ExportedSymbols;
 ```

 The code uses anonymous structure declarations.
-Here, `struct { ... } foo` declares a field in the outer struct of that
+Here, `struct { ... } foo` declares a field in the outer struct of the
-anonymous structure type, the type with no name.
+anonymous structure type, which has no name.

-C doesn't support objects either, so function pointers are used to mimic object semantics.
+Since C doesn't support objects either, function pointers are used to mimic object semantics.
 A function pointer is declared
 as `RETURN_TYPE (* FIELD_NAME)(PARAMETERS)`.

-There is a `libnative_kref_example_Clazz` field that represents the `Clazz` from Kotlin.
+The `libnative_kref_example_Clazz` field represents the `Clazz` from Kotlin.
 The `libnative_KULong` is
 accessible with the `memberFunction` field.
-The only difference is that the `memberFunction` accepts a `thiz` reference as
+The only difference is that the `memberFunction` accepts a `thiz` reference
-the first parameter.
-The C language doesn't support objects, which is why `thiz` pointer should be passed explicitly.
+as the first parameter.
+Since C doesn't support objects, the `thiz` pointer is passed explicitly.

-There is a constructor in the `Clazz` field (aka `libnative_kref_example_Clazz_Clazz`), which is the constructor function
+There is a constructor in the `Clazz` field (aka `libnative_kref_example_Clazz_Clazz`), which acts as the constructor
-to create an instance of the `Clazz`.
+function to create an instance of the `Clazz`.

-Kotlin `object Object` is accessible as `libnative_kref_example_Object`.
-There's the `_instance` function to get the only
+The Kotlin `object Object` is accessible as `libnative_kref_example_Object`.
+The `_instance` function retrieves the only
 instance of the object.

 Properties are translated into functions.
 The `get_` and `set_` prefixes name the getter and the setter functions,